Renew your Registration

 Nonresident Certificate of Number

-As established by House Bill 75, On January 1, 2020, before operating an OHV within Idaho, any nonresident owner or applicant of a noncommercial off-highway vehicle shall be required to obtain a nonresident OHV user certificate.
-A fee of twelve dollars ($12.00) shall be imposed for the issuance of a nonresident OHV user certificate.
+As established by House Bill 75, On January 1, 2020, before operating an OHV within Idaho, any nonresident owner of a noncommercial off-highway vehicle shall be required to obtain a nonresident OHV user certificate sticker, for an annual fee of twelve dollars ($12.00).
 The validation sticker shall be displayed in the same manner as provided in section 67-7122, Idaho Code.
 Nonresident OHV user certificates shall be valid January 1 through December 31.
-Please visit Where To Buy Registration Stickers or call 800-247-6332 to find a certificate vendor near you.

 Motorized Trails Program Funding